Kuroki1931/pseudo_network/README.md

 ## execute run.py
-you will get the shortest string geo data between goal points and starts points.
+1. If you want to use your own start points, you will change start_points.gpkg to yours.
-This task removes goal points that are too far from the road.
+2. you will get the shortest string geo data between goal points and starts points.

 ![画像](/assets/pseudo_network.png)